 Non-current liabilities are those liabilities which an entity is not expected to pay within 12 months or which the entity has no legal requirement to settle within the next 12 months.
-Our non-current liabilities relate to the provision for costs to restore the leased premises to its original condition and deferred lease liabilities which have arisen due to recognising lease payments in accordance with the new leasing standard implemented on 1 July 2019 (See note 1(h), 9 and 10) over the term of the lease.
+Our non-current liabilities relate to the provision for costs to restore the leased premises to its original condition and deferred lease liabilities which have arisen due to recognising lease payments in accordance with the new leasing standard implemented on 1 July 2019 (see notes 10 and 11) over the term of the lease.